CISecurity/ArtifactExpressions/ciscoIOS/cisco_ios.snmp_group.md

 # cisco_ios.snmp_group

 ## Description
-The cisco_ios.snmp_group is used to TBD
+The cisco_ios.snmp_group is used to check the properties of specific output lines from an SNMP group configuration.

 ## Intent
 TBD